22dylan/LandMarket-HazardConsequence/_sources/Details.md

 #### CBD.shp
 This is a polygon layer representing the central business district (CBD).
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/tree/main/model/model_in/S0_YR30_CSZ500/CBD).

 | Attribute | Description 	|
 | ---		| ---			|